Note: I presented this paper at the annual meeting of the Evangelical Theological Society on Tuesday, November 13, 2018, in Denver, Colorado.

 In the Prison Epistles, it is only Ephesians that features a robust theology of the Spirit, with references in every chapter, including the sole Pauline instance of being filled with the Spirit in 5:18.
 Paul features the Spirit in his eschatological, salvation-historical, ecclesiological, and spiritual warfare dimensions.
 As in 1 Corinthians, he stresses the unity of the Spirit which is a reality to be lived out in the church.
 The main “Spirit” passage in the letters to Timothy and Titus is found in Titus 3:4–7, a “trustworthy saying” that refers to God’s salvation by the washing of regeneration and renewal of the Holy Spirit.

 Peter, in his first letter, highlights the Spirit’s role in sanctification (1:2).
 He reminds his readers that they are blessed if and when they are persecuted, because the Spirit of God rests on them (4:14).
-Peter also underscores the Spirit’s role in the ministry of OT prophets and NT apostles (1 Pet 1:10–12; 2 Pet 1:21) and features the Spirit as an agent of Christ’s resurrection (1 Pet 3:19).
+Peter also underscores the Spirit’s role in the ministry of Old Testament prophets and New Testament apostles (1 Pet 1:10–12; 2 Pet 1:21) and features the Spirit as an agent of Christ’s resurrection (1 Pet 3:19).

 John, in his first letter, speaks of believers having an “anointing from the Holy One,” that is, the Holy Spirit (2:20, 27).
 John also names the Spirit as one of three witnesses to Jesus together with Jesus’s baptism and crucifixion (5:6–7) and as the one who bears internal witness to believers (5:10).
 There is also one intriguing possible reference to the Spirit at 3:9, where John writes that “no one born of God makes a practice of sinning, for God’s seed abides in him, and he cannot keep on sinning, because he has been born of God.”